ms/buildtogether.tech/src/research.md

 is one of several showing that a programming language is a user interface that can be studied and evaluated like any other.

-For example, <cite>Stylos2007</cite> assessed how programmers use APIs with required parameters in objects' constructors as opposed to parameterless default constructors.
+For example, [% b Stylos2007 %] assessed how programmers use APIs with required parameters in objects' constructors as opposed to parameterless default constructors.
 They hypothesized that required parameters would create more usable and self-documenting APIs by guiding programmers toward the correct use